1 / 1

 Denver's urban shopping and dining district is also the city's oldest and most historic block.
 Complete with glittering lights strung over the entire block, Larimer Square is charming and elegant with a nightlife that defines hip urban renewal.
 Victorian buildings house specialty boutiques and unique chef-driven restaurants.
 Shop one-of-a-kind stores with distinctive fashion and exclusive offerings, and enjoy special events and a vibrant atmosphere year-round.
 Located on Larimer Street between 14th and 15th streets.

 See the famous collection of Native American art and explore the bold art inside and out of the Frederic C. Hamilton building, designed by world-famous architect Daniel Libeskind.
 Denver Art Museum recently celebrated the reopening of the Martin Building (formerly known as the North Building).
 First opened in 1971, the building was designed by Italian architect Gio Ponti and Denver-based James Sudler Associates.
 The building has been fully renovated with expanded gallery space, plus stunning views of the city skyline and Rocky Mountains.
-The museum is free for children under 18 and also offers free general admission for all on the first Saturday of every month.
+The museum is free for children under 18.
+There are also select free days, generally one per month, for all ages.
 The museum is open every day.

 This museum showcases the work of Clyfford Still, considered one of the most important painters of the 20th century and among the first generation of abstract expressionist artists.
 The Clyfford Still Museum was founded to promote the late artist's work and legacy.
 Still's estate — 2,400 artworks — had been sealed off from the public since 1980.